0xAX/linux-insides/Misc/how_kernel_compiled.md

 export quiet Q KBUILD_VERBOSE
 ```

-If this option is passed to `make` we set the `KBUILD_VERBOSE` variable to the value of the `V` option.
+If this option is passed to `make`, we set the `KBUILD_VERBOSE` variable to the value of `V` option.
 Otherwise we set the `KBUILD_VERBOSE` variable to zero.
-After this we check value of the `KBUILD_VERBOSE` variable and set values of the `quiet` and `Q` variables depends on the `KBUILD_VERBOSE` value.
-The `@` symbols suppress the output of the command and if it is present before a command the output will be something like this: `CC scripts/mod/empty.o` instead of `Compiling .... scripts/mod/empty.o`.
+After this we check the value of `KBUILD_VERBOSE` variable and set values of the `quiet` and `Q` variables depending on the value of `KBUILD_VERBOSE` variable.
+The `@` symbols suppress the output of command.
+And if it is present before a command the output will be something like this: `CC scripts/mod/empty.o` instead of `Compiling .... scripts/mod/empty.o`.
 In the end we just export all of these variables.
 The next `ifeq` statement checks that `O=/dir` option was passed to the `make`.
 This option allows to locate all output files in the given `dir`:

 ```Makefile
 ifeq ($(KBUILD_SRC),)